jasmine/jasmine-gem/README.markdown

 `rake jasmine:ci JASMINE_CONFIG_PATH=relative/path/to/your/jasmine.yml`

 In addition, the `spec_helper` key in your jasmine.yml specifies the path to a ruby file that can do programmatic configuration.
-After running `jasmine init` or `rails g jasmine:install` it will point to `spec/javascripts/support/jasmine_helper.rb` which you can modify to fit your needs.
+After running `jasmine init` or `rails generate jasmine:install` it will point to `spec/javascripts/support/jasmine_helper.rb` which you can modify to fit your needs.

 ### Running Jasmine on a different port